emlite/emlite-cpp/README.md

 npm run serve
 ```

+Building the tests requires CMake and Ninja.

-test_all also runs build_tests which builds by default for freestanding.
+test_all runs build_tests which builds by default for freestanding.
 It will also build for wasi-libc, wasi-sysroot, wasi-sdk, and emscripten if the necessary environment variables are set:
 - WASI_LIBC
 - WASI_SYSROOT